gsarradin42/cv-generator/README.md

 - `metadata.yml` : period, short title, it keywords, business domain (no language variant)
 - `content_<lang>.yml` : title, summary, introduction, tasks (separated file for each language variant)

+## Template
+CV Generator use HTML template (by using Jinja2) to produce the desired output.
+It uses target folder template.

 ## Build project